Moissaye Joseph Olgin: Death and legacy

 Following his trip to Paris, Olgin's health began to decline.
 After almost two years' illness, during which Olgin continued his work for the Freiheit, as well as for the Daily Worker and as the American correspondent for Pravda, he had apparently improved in health enough to appear at Madison Square Garden, on November 13, for his first public speech in several years.
 Following the speech, his health again declined, and he died at his home of a heart attack on November 22, 1939.
 He was buried in New Montefiore Cemetery near Farmingdale, New York.
+Paul Novick succeeded him as editor-in-chief of the Freiheit, a position he held until the paper ceased publication in 1988.

 Olgin was the author of numerous books and pamphlets in seven languages: English, Russian, German, French, Polish, Hebrew and Yiddish.
 It is not known whether some of these works were, in fact, translated by others.
 He wrote verse, essays, literary criticism and sociological studies.
 His books The Soul of the Russian Revolution and A Guide to Russian Literature and pamphlet Why Communism? achieved sales of nearly half a million in several languages.

 Olgin translated several volumes of Lenin's collected works from Russian into English; Friedrich Engels' The Peasant War in Germany from German into Yiddish; John Reed's Ten Days That Shook the World from English into Yiddish; a volume of short stories from Polish into Yiddish; two volumes of tales of Mendele Mocher Sforim, the father of Jewish literature, from Hebrew into Yiddish; and Jack London's Call of the Wild from English into Yiddish.